robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 ~~~~

 Note that the inclusion path for the index leads to a single permanent node in the tree.
-This node will initially be a peak in the accumulator, as the tree grows it will eventually be "buried" by new peak.
+This node will initially be a peak in the accumulator, as the tree grows it will eventually be "buried" by a new peak.

 ## inclusion_proof_path